robertmodesty/make-slideshow-wallpaper/README.md

 All settings set in the beginning of the program, user can set then by modifying the code.

-With the "Autoset" on, the XML file will be moved to ~/.config and this program will try to set the wallpaper automatically.
+With the "_Autoset" on, the XML file will be moved to ~/.config and this program will try to set the wallpaper automatically.
 If it doesn't work out, user may still set that by himself.